protonemedia/laravel-form-components/README.md

 ## Configuration

 You can switch frameworks by updating the `framework` setting in the `form-components.php` configuration file.
 Check out the [customization section](#customize-the-blade-views) on publishing the configuration and view files.
+If you're using the [Livewire Stack with Laravel Jetstream](https://jetstream.laravel.com/2.x/stacks/livewire.html), you probably want to set the `framework` configuration key to `tailwind-forms-simple`.

 ```php
 return [